 SPECIES - MOST RECENT UPDATE

-Additional information about exporting bovine embryos to the EU
+Additional information about exporting bovine embryos to the EU (scroll down to section II.
+Embryos)

 List of EU-approved bovine embryo collection and production teams (click on "United States" at bottom of the page)